 The Licensure Only program is designed for candidates who have already earned a Bachelor's degree, but do not have a teaching license through the state of Ohio.
-The Licensure Only program combines undergraduate education and content-area courses leading to an initial Ohio teaching license-but not a formal undergraduate or graduate education degree-in one of the following areas:
+Candidates who hold a bachelor's degree, but not a teaching license, may pursue a Four Year Resident Educator License through the Licensure Only program.
+The Licensure Only program combines undergraduate education and content-area courses leading to an initial Ohio teaching license in one of the following areas:

-- Early Childhood Education (PK-3)
+- Early Childhood Education (PK-5)

 - Middle Childhood Education (4-9)

 - Adolescent/Young-Adult Education (7-12)

 - Multi-Age Education (K-12)

 - Mild/Moderate Educational Needs (K-12)